-An SR-22 insurance policy is normally required for reinstatement after a driver's privileges to drive have been suspended or revoked.
+An SR-22 insurance policy is a certificate of insurance that shows the department proof of insurance for the future, as required by law (AS 28.20.230).
+You may be required to obtain an SR-22 policy for reinstatement after your privileges to drive have been suspended or revoked.
 If you are required to show proof of SR-22 insurance filing before having your driver's license reinstated, you must obtain a copy of the SR-22 insurance binder (dated within the last 30 days) or application for the binder (dated within the last 30 days).

 SR22 must be carried for the life of the driver under the following circumstances:

 - Fourth offense for DWI or Refusal convictions